Etown-CS310/racepace3D/README.md

 # Team member's roles and contributions

+## Martin
+### Gameplay
+I am in charge of building the gameplay portion of RacePace3D.
+I did this by creating a BaseGame.js, which is essentially a template for each level.
+After creating this template, I can edit different aspects of it unique to the individual level.
+Some of these customizations are background, playerGiF, barrierImg, and floorImg.
+Each of these items create a completely unique level from the same template.

 ## Asher
 ### Databases
 I am working on the database integration for RacePace3D, I have implemented login, and registration.
 And Implemented characters syncing from the database.
 And the beginning of the Teams Screen.
 I am currently working on integrating the users to the realtime database